codystack/vote/Readme.md

-# This is an onine Voting platform
+# This  a testing repo
-you are free to dive in.
+hello world!